Luca-Castelnuovo-Archive/archive-apps/README.md

 3. Run `composer migrate`

-4. Run `composer gen-jwt-keys`
+4. Run `composer jwt`

-5. Create Gihub OAuth application and place keys in `.env` _the callback url should be https://your.app/auth/github/callback_
+5. Create Gihub OAuth application and place keys in `.env`
+   _the callback url should be https://your.app/auth/github/callback_

-6. Create Google OAuth application and place keys in `.env` _the callback url should be https://your.app/auth/google/callback_
+6. Create Google OAuth application and place keys in `.env`
+   _the callback url should be https://your.app/auth/google/callback_

-7. Create hCaptcha or ReCaptcha keys and place in `.env` _if you want to use recaptcha edit /bootstrap/config.php_
+7. Create hCaptcha or ReCaptcha keys and place in `.env`
+   _if you want to use recaptcha edit /bootstrap/config.php_

+8. Create Gumroad app and access_token and place in `.env`

 8. Create new template from `/views/partials/email_template.twig` on mailjs.lucacastelnuovo.nl
    _create accesstoken for https://your.app_

 ## 📝 License